· 3 min read

 https://mlk-app.vercel.app/

-Everyone talks about polarization like it’s inevitable.
-Like if you disagree on something, that’s just it—you’re enemies.
-But that’s not actually true.
 Most of the time, people care about the same things.
 They just see things differently or see different paths forward.

 You feed it two opposing viewpoints.
 Environmental advocates vs. fossil fuel workers.
 Progressives vs. conservatives.
-Whatever.
 Claude digs past the surface and shows you what actually connects them.
 The shared values.
 The common ground that exists beneath the argument.

 I wanted it to feel thoughtful, not flashy.
 Sepia and serif, typography that nods to MLK’s time but doesn’t feel historical.
 The whole thing’s designed to reward slowing down, not speed.